 The information displayed is up-to-date at the time the dashboard is first displayed.
 If you have the window displayed for any length of time, you can click on the Refresh option to refresh it.

 In both the Customers and Suppliers modules, the Dashboard View aims to give you an at-a-glance barometer of your business credit state, using the following categories:

-- Who's got my money? / Who do I have to pay pie chart?
+- Customer Cash Overview

 - Aged Debt

-- Today's Diary Events for the current user
+- Today's Diary Events

 - Promised Payments